backdrop-contrib/tfa_basic/README.md

 Finally, implement hook_tfa_basic_get_mobile_number_alter() in a custom module.
-The sole argument is an array with elements 'account' and 'number'. 'account' is the Drupal user account object you can use in finding the mobile number.
+The sole argument is an array with elements 'account' and 'number'. 'account' is the Backdrop user account object you can use in finding the mobile number.
 'number' will be an empty string if there's no account field in use.
 You should set the 'number' property to the mobile number you have stored.